DeLong 29 diesel

 The manufacturers did not provide Ingram with any quantitative performance data.
 However, they did provide fuel recommendations as well as a specified prop size.
 This clearly implies that they had themselves tested the engine sufficiently to form definite recommendations regarding both fuel formulation and prop size.
 Bayha’s evidence certainly support this view.
 However, as events transpired, the DeLong diesel never actually appeared on the American market – that small handful of prototypes were all that would ever leave the factory, all latter-day legends to the contrary.

 So what happened?!?
 Well, in a nutshell, the Arden glow-plug happened!
-In late 1947 Ray Arden released the first examples of his miniature glow-plugs for model engines, setting the entire American modelling scene on its ear.
+In November 1947 Ray Arden released the first examples of his miniature glow-plugs for model engines, setting the entire American modelling scene on its ear.
 People using spark ignition engines could now throw away the heavy and undependable ignition support equipment (provided their engines had a sufficient compression ratio, which some sparkers didn’t) and fly with all-weather dependability and relative freedom from “tinkering”.
-The advantage which the diesel had formerly exclusively enjoyed over the spark ignition motor had vanished overnight.
+The major advantage which the diesel had formerly exclusively enjoyed over the spark ignition motor had vanished overnight.

 The American model engine manufacturing industry immediately dropped any further consideration of diesels (apart from Leon Shulman with his excellent 1948 Drone 5 cc ball-bearing model) and rushed instead to get new models out onto the market which were specifically designed to operate on glow-plug ignition.
 Even Leon Shulman finally had to throw in the towel after unsuccessfully trying to promote both variable compression and glow-plug conversions of the revised Drone design.